SFTtech/openage/doc/code/coordinate-systems.md

 Physical Coordinates
 --------------------

-A coordinate in such a system describes positions in the game world.
+A coordinate in such a system describes positions in the 3D space of the game world and rendering scene.

-Game world positions are stored in NE (northeast), SE (southeast) and UP (elevation).
+Positions are stored in NE (northeast), SE (southeast) and UP (elevation).

+Units for distances are terrain units (tu) and terrain elevation units (teu).

 ### `phys2/phys3`

-Physics coordinates
+Physics coordinates in the game world.

+Used in these systems:
+* Core engine
+* Gamestate
+* Game entity (unit/building/projectile/...) positions

 Orthonormal 2D/3D (NE, SE)/(NE, SE, UP), in tu/teu
 Fixed-point integer with a 16-bit fractional part.